ergoplatform/ergo/README.md

 To open the project in IntelliJ IDEA, select File / Open and navigate to the project folder.
 This will initiate the Project Import Wizard, which uses the SBT configuration (build.sbt file) to generate the project configuration files for IDEA.
 You can view the project configuration in the `File / Project Structure...` dialog.
 If the import is successful, you should be able to compile the project in the IDE.

+## Modules

+* ergo-core

 ## Contributing to Ergo

 Ergo is an open-source project and we welcome contributions from developers and testers!
-Join the discussion on [Ergo Discord](https://discord.gg/kj7s7nb) in the #development channel and check out our [Contributing documentation](https://docs.ergoplatform.com/contribute/).
+Join the discussion over [Ergo Discord](https://discord.gg/kj7s7nb) in #development channel, or Telegram: https://t.me/ErgoDevelopers.
+Please also check out our [Contributing documentation](https://docs.ergoplatform.com/contribute/).

 ## Frequently Asked Questions